atlassian/smith/docs/design/managing-resources.md

 ## Defined annotations

+### smith.a.c/SupportEnabled=true/false

+Applied to a CRD to indicate that instances of it should be watched by Smith and supported as an object kind in Bundles.
+Defaults to `false` if not present.

 ### smith.a.c/CrdReadyWhenFieldPath=`<FieldPath>`, smith.a.c/CrdReadyWhenFieldValue=`<Value>`

 Applied to a CRD `T` to indicate that an instance of it `Tinst` is considered `READY` when it has a field,